Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - `DisplayBothScales` - Default: `false`.
 This will display both known scales.
 Set to `true`, if you want to see Farenheit as well.

 - `HazardousWeather` - Default: `false`.
 This turns on hazardous weather.
 It's normally turned off.
 Right now, it only turns on the heatwave and frost events
-	IMPORTANT NOTE: This only enables the stamina drain on them, and the dewatering of the heatwave.
+	IMPORTANT NOTE: This only enables dewatering of the heatwave AND the thunder frenzy event.
 Frost's crop death will remain disabled, as well not watering the plants in time for a heatwave.

 - `AllowCropDeath` - Default: `false`.
 Normally, hazardous weather won't kill crops, just stop them growing.
 This reenables crop death.'

-- `AffectedOutside` - The percentage outside you need to be within a 10 minute span to be affected by stamina events.
- Defaults to '.65', valid values are between 0 and 1.
-To turn stamina drains off entirely, set it to 0.

- - `SickMoreThanOnce` - This setting controls whether or not you can get sick once you have cured yourself.
-Default: `false`.
-Valid: `true, false`

- - `StaminaDrain` - This is an int containing the default stamina drain for hazardous events.
-See the writeup (soon) for more information.
-Default is '2'.
-Valid range is any number between foo and bar.'

  - `DeadCropPercentage` - The amount of crops that a heatwave and frost can kill.
 (Note: Frost will kill more than heatwaves).
 Default: '.1' Valid range is 0 to 1.